During a national crisis event, like the COVID-19 outbreak, living in the Washington D.C. region has its perks, and it has its downsides.

 Tailoring social media usage

-I can’t be the only person who’s been wondering what it would be like to live through a pandemic prior to social media and the internet.
-There’s the obvious fact, of course, that we wouldn’t have as much information, which has been helpful in forming our preparedness.
+I can’t be the only person who’s been wondering what it would be like to live through a pandemic before social media and the internet.
+Of course, there's the obvious fact that we wouldn’t have as much information, which has been helpful in forming our preparedness.

 In the past few days, I’ve followed first-person accounts on Twitter and other news outlets of Italians and even some Americans currently quarantined in their cities and homes.
 I’ve learned that quarantine doesn’t mean you can’t go outside.
 In fact, walks outside are encouraged to break up the day and mitigate cabin fever (TikTok also seems to be lightening the mood for those stuck at home).
 Until yesterday, Italians were still able to shop at stores and have some meals in restaurants; and while most stores and restaurants are now closed, grocery stores and pharmacies remain open.
 Here in the States, certain religious groups, like the Episcopal Dioceses of Washington D.C. and Virginia and the Roman Catholic Archdiocese of Seattle, have cancelled religious services for a period of time.